 In case updates fail all the time, follow instructions in the Reinstall Windows Update tutorial.

-On slower computers or computers with limited amount of RAM (Random Access Memory) it takes time for the Microsoft Security Essentials service to start after you log on to Windows.
-This causes Windows XP and Vista Security Center or Windows 7 Action Center to pop up a message about that.
-You can safely ignore that message and red status of Microsoft Security Essentials icon - after the service starts, the warning will disappear and the fortress icon will turn green.
+On slower computers or computers with a limited amount of RAM (Random Access Memory), it takes time for the Microsoft Security Essentials service to start after you log on to Windows.
+This causes the Windows 7 Action Center to pop up a message about that.
+You can safely ignore that message and red status of the Microsoft Security Essentials icon - after the service starts, the warning will disappear and the fortress icon will turn green.
 This happens only right after you restart or start your computer.

 In case malware is detected and Microsoft Security Essentials is able to handle it automatically, a green notification will appear above Notification Area/System Tray.
 As the message states, no action is needed on your behalf.

-If Microsoft Security Essentials detects a virus or malware and is unable to perform an automatic action, a small red or yellow-orange window (depening on alert level) will pop up above Taskbar Notification area.
+If Microsoft Security Essentials detects a virus or malware and is unable to perform an automatic action, a small red or yellow-orange window (depending on alert level) will pop up above the Taskbar Notification area.
 Click Clean computer.

 After cleaning is complete, sometimes a restart is required to delete some stubborn malicious files.
 Microsoft Security Essentials will turn its Taskbar Notification area icon yellow-orange and pop up a Restart required window.
 Close all your open documents and click Restart now as soon as possible.